 Purchase this article with an account.

-Esra Ataer-Cansizoglu, Veronica Bolon-Canedo, J. Peter Campbell, Alican Bozkurt, Deniz Erdogmus, Jayashree Kalpathy-Cramer, Samir Patel, Karyn Jonas, R. V. Paul Chan, Susan Ostmo, Michael F. Chiang, ; Computer-Based Image Analysis for Plus Disease Diagnosis in Retinopathy of Prematurity: Performance of the “i-ROP” System and Image Features Associated With Expert Diagnosis.
+Esra Ataer-Cansizoglu, Veronica Bolon-Canedo, J. Peter Campbell, Alican Bozkurt, Deniz Erdogmus, Jayashree Kalpathy-Cramer, Samir Patel, Karyn Jonas, R. V. Paul Chan, Susan Ostmo, Michael F. Chiang, on behalf of the i-ROP Research Consortium; Computer-Based Image Analysis for Plus Disease Diagnosis in Retinopathy of Prematurity: Performance of the “i-ROP” System and Image Features Associated With Expert Diagnosis.
 Trans.
 Vis.
 Sci.
 Tech.
-2015;4(6):5. doi: 10.1167/tvst.4.6.5.
+2015;4(6):5. doi: https://doi.org/10.1167/tvst.4.6.5.

 Download citation file: